graphcommerce-org/graphcommerce/docs/framework/translations.md

 The msgid is the message being translated.
-In /node_modules/@graphcommerce/magento-cart/components/EmptyCart/EmptyCart.tsx, you can see a the first msgid is passed as a the id prop to the `<Trans>`
+In /node_modules/@graphcommerce/magento-cart/components/EmptyCart/EmptyCart.tsx, you can see that the first msgid is passed as a the id prop to the <Trans>
 component:

 ```tsx